 If you’re even a bit curious about go-karting as a motorsport, I’m sure you’ve asked yourself the question about how fast they can go.
 Well, look no further!
 I’ll take a trip on a go-kart track and reveal all you’ll need to know about kart top speeds.

-So, what is the top speed of a go-kart?
-The top-most speed is of a superkart, reaching 150mph.
+The top speed of most go-karts is around 50 mph.
+The top speed of a superkart might approach 150 mph.
 However, karts possess different engines to compete in varied race categories.
 As such, the top speed of a kart is dependent on the race category they are involved with.

 There’s a lot of variation in go-kart top speeds; even between ones with the same or similar engines.
 It’s part of what makes the sport so exciting!
 Before we jump into some solid figures, let me go into some of this motorsport’s background.

 Go-Karting History 101

 It won’t be like your hour-long high school classes, I promise!
 But as a go-kart racer across many categories, I know a thing or two about how go-karting as we know it today started.
 And it’s pretty important to know, as it explains a lot about why speeds are so variable and why we use different engines for racing.

 The man who is widely accepted as the father of go-karting is Art Ingles, an American hot rod racer and race car builder.
 The first kart he built was completed in the year 1956, making the motorsport over 60 years old!

 Karts have been built to a certain standard since manufacturers started to spring up in the late 60s and early 70s, and haven’t deviated from the standard blueprint too much ever since.

 To begin with, they were made with modified chainsaw engines (the McCulloch MC-10, to be precise) and later progressed to purpose-built variations since IAME was founded in Italy around the year 1968.